NicolasRenault/mi18n/README.md

 ##### Translate HTML attributes

 The `translateHTML` method can also translate HTML attributes.
-To specify the attribute to translate, add the attribute name after the translation key between brackets.
+Add the attribute name after the translation key between brackets to specify the attribute to translate.

 ```html
 <input type="text" data-twomi18n="hello[placeholder]"></input>